-An evaluation of potential trasfer credit will be completed after an Admission Form has been filed and official transcripts have been recieved following guidlines in the "Official Transcripts" section.
+An evaluation of potential transfer credit will be completed after an admissions application has been filed and official transcripts have been received following guidelines in the "Official Transcripts" section.
 The Registrar, or their designee, will determine the equivalency of transfer courses.
 Students must meet with a Manhattan Tech Advisor to discuss obtaining credit for courses not a part of the Kansas Board of Regents Systemwide Transfer (SWT).
 Only 75% of credit towards a degree or certificate program can be transfer credit.
 In most cases, the transcript will be evaluated within 30 days of receipt by the Registrar's Office.